Mohamed Salah Ben Mrad: Family

-His daughter, Bchira Ben Mrad, founded in 1937, the first women's organization: Tunisian Union of Muslim Women in Tunisia, with the support of her father and sisters, getting numerous articles published in the journal of her father.
-Contrary to what some thought, the sheikh gave a modern education to his daughters that closely mingled with the intellectual and cultural life in Tunis.
+In 1937, his daughter, Bchira Ben Mrad, founded the first women's organization —the Tunisian Union of Muslim Women in Tunisia—with the support of her father and sisters, getting numerous articles published in her father’s journal.
+Contrary to what some thought, the sheikh gave his daughters a modern education that closely mingled with the intellectual and cultural life in Tunis.